 Harvey Guzzini Burgos Pendant Lamp

-Materials: Brown degrading acrylic round lampshade with two layers.
+Materials: Brown degrading acrylic globe lampshade with two layers.
 White acrylic on the inside.
-Some metal parts.
-Metal Sockets.
+Some chromed metal (iron) parts.
+Ornamental chrome nut below.
+Metal E27 sockets.
 Rolly rise & fall mechanism.

 Cord Length: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11).
-It can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.
+It can be easily adjusted in height by grabbing the lamp with both hands, or the handle below, and pulling it gently.

 Height: 36 cm / 14.17”

 Width: ∅ 40 cm / 15.74”